The German Imperative

-Well, whether you describe the way to the restaurant or you tell the guy who does housekeeping for you in your vacation what to do… The German imperative is just a short and precise way of expressing your instructions.
+Well, whether you describe the way to the restaurant or you tell the guy who goes housekeeping for you in your vacation what to do… The German imperative is just a short and precise way of expressing your instructions.

 - Responding to Rudeness, Aggression or Generally Anti-Social Behavior

 Of course, there are also idiots in Germany, as in every country of this world.
 So, just use the imperative to express that you don’t agree with the rude behavior or just to tell someone to go away.
 “Hau ab!”
 (Go away!) would be a good example for that.

 Now, as we have talked about the context is which you can use the German imperative, let’s go the most important parts of this article and look at its definition and usage.